Pleb5/satshoot/apps/bitcoin-troubleshoot/EVENT_STRUCTURE.md

                 ...
         ["p", <hex public keyN>],

-        // Preferred languages of the Bitcoiner | string, optional ["languages",<language1>, <language2>, ..., <languageN>],
+        // Preferred languages of the Client | string, optional ["languages",<language1>, <language2>, ..., <languageN>],

-        // Milestones if the Bitcoiner wants to define multiple steps for the ticket | string, optional ["milestones", <milestone1>, <milestone2>, ...,<milestoneN> ],
+        // Milestones if the Client wants to define multiple steps for the ticket | string, optional ["milestones", <milestone1>, <milestone2>, ...,<milestoneN> ],

         ["s", <0(new) OR 1(in progress) OR 2(Resolved) or 3(Failed)>],

-        // If Bitcoiner accepts an offer she SHOULD set this tag ["a", 32768:<hex pubkey of Troubleshooter>:<Offer ID from a d-tag of an offer>], ],
+        // If Clien accepts an offer she SHOULD set this tag ["a", 32768:<hex pubkey of Troubleshooter>:<Offer ID from a d-tag of an offer>], ],
     "content": {